robert-hh/CS1237/README.md

 the ADC value, reading the temperature and configuring the various device modes.

-Tested with MicroPython ports for RP2040, STM32, SAMD, i.MX RT (Teensy), ESP32, ESP8266 and W600.
+Tested with MicroPython ports for RP2040, STM32, SAMD, i.MX RT (e.g. Teensy),
+ESP32, ESP8266, NRF52840 and W600.
 Approximate times for reading an ADC value:

-RP2040 at 125 MHz: 450 µs
+- RP2040 at 125 MHz: 450 µs
-PYBD SF6 at 192 MHz: 250 µs
+- PYBD SF6 at 192 MHz: 250 µs
-Teensy 4.1 at 600 MHz: 100 µs
+- Teensy 4.1 at 600 MHz: 100 µs
-SAMD51 at 120 MHs: 450 µs
+- SAMD51 at 120 MHz: 450 µs
+- SAMD21 at 48 MHz: 1.2 ms
-ESP32 at 160 MHz: 900 µs
+- ESP32 at 160 MHz: 900 µs
-ESP8266 at 80 MHz: 1.2 ms
+- ESP8266 at 80 MHz: 1.2 ms
+- NRF52840: 800µs.
+- Renesas RA6M2 at 120 MHz: 600µs
-W600 at 80 MHz: 900 µs
+- W600 at 80 MHz: 900 µs
-NRF52: 800µs.

 The nrf port has the problem that the device cannot be configured when using the IRQ based driver.
 NRF52840 based devices have worked in the test using the polling driver.
-Otherwise the CS1237 operates at it's default mode, which is gain=128, rate=10, channel=0.
+Otherwise the CS1237 operates at it's default mode, which is gain=128, rate=10, channel=0. pin.irq() seems not to work at the Renesas port, at least not with the tested EV-RA6M2 board.
+It can be configured, but refuses to work.
+The polling driver works.

 ## Constructor